-Ganglioneuroma is a tumor of the peripheral nervous system.
+Ganglioneuroma is a tumor of the autonomic nervous system.

-Ganglioneuromas are rare tumors that most often start in autonomic nerve cells, which may be in any part of the body.
+Ganglioneuromas are rare tumors that most often start in autonomic nerve cells.
+Autonomic nerves manage body functions such as blood pressure, heart rate, sweating, bowel and bladder emptying, and digestion.
 The tumors are usually noncancerous (benign).

-Ganglioneuromas usually occur in people ages 10 to 40.
+Ganglioneuromas usually occur in people over 10 years of age.
 They grow slowly, and may release certain chemicals or hormones.

 There are no known risk factors.
 However, the tumors may be associated with some genetic problems, such as neurofibromatosis type 1.